What is Socialism? (Part 1: The Origins of the Cure)

 Coming Up in Part 2: In the next installment of this series, we will dive deeper into the development of Marxist theory, exploring exactly how Marx and Engels constructed the scientific framework to dismantle the capitalist machine, and how that theory fractured into the different socialist movements we see today.

 This article is a serialized, adapted excerpt from my book, What is Socialism?
-A Comprehensive Analysis to Clarify the Concept.
+A Concise Analysis to Clarify the Concept.
 If you prefer to read the entire book at once, or want to support this publication, you can [grab the physical paperback on Amazon here].

 References